e14n/databank-redis/README.md

-This package is an abstraction tool for NoSQL databanks in Node.js.
+This package is an abstraction tool for NoSQL databases in Node.js.

 At development time, I don't really know or care which server I'm using; I'm just making JSON objects and CRUD'ing them.
 I figure if I stick to this simple interface, I won't get in trouble when I move between servers.

+I chose the name "databank" since it's not in widespread use and won't cause name conflicts, and because it sounds like something a 1960s robot would say.

 License
 -------